Tom Swift: Inventions

 In his various incarnations, Tom Swift, usually a teenager, is inventive and science-minded, "Swift by name and swift by nature."
 Tom is portrayed as a natural genius.
-In the earlier series, he is said to have had little formal education, the character modeled originally after such inventors as Henry Ford, Thomas Edison, aviation pioneer Glenn Curtiss and Alberto Santos-Dumont.
+In the earlier series, he is said to have had little formal education, the character modeled originally after such inventors as Henry Ford, Thomas Edison, and aviation pioneers Glenn Curtiss and Alberto Santos-Dumont.
 For most of the six series, each book concerns Tom's latest invention, and its role either in solving a problem or mystery, or in assisting Tom in feats of exploration or rescue.
 Often Tom must protect his new invention from villains "intent on stealing Tom's thunder or preventing his success," but Tom is always successful in the end.

 Many of Tom Swift's fictional inventions describe actual technological developments or predate technologies now considered commonplace.
 Tom Swift Among the Diamond Makers (1911) was based on Charles Parsons's attempts to synthesize diamonds using electric current.
-Tom Swift and His Photo Telephone was published in 1912.
+Tom Swift and His Photo Telephone was published in 1914.
 Sending photographs by telephone was not fully developed until 1925.
 Tom Swift and His Wizard Camera (1912) features a portable movie camera, not invented until 1923.
 Tom Swift and His Electric Locomotive (1922) was published two years before the Central Railroad of New Jersey began using the first diesel electric locomotive.
 The house on wheels that Tom invents for 1929's Tom Swift and His House on Wheels pre-dated the first house trailer by a year.
 Tom Swift and His Diving Seacopter (1952) features a flying submarine similar to one planned by the United States Department of Defense four years later in 1956.
 Other inventions of Tom's have not happened, such as the device for silencing airplane engines that he invents in Tom Swift and His Magnetic Silencer (1941).